RikiRyu/vxlan_project/README.md

 ## Requirements

-To run this lab, you need a virtual machine (VM) or a Linux environment with the following software installed:
+To run this project, you need a virtual machine (VM) or a Linux environment with the following software pre-installed and configured:

 * **Containernet**: An extension of Mininet for container-based networking.
 * **Wireshark**: For detailed packet analysis.